All Episodes

 This is Barry's turn.

-We're in the Bellway Clark.
+We're in the Belwite client.

 You're getting in our way.

-You you you shouldn't be running for office.
+You shouldn't be running for office.

 They are pretending to believe that premarital sex by a teenager, Palin's daughter, is terrible, awful, and indeed so horrible the mother must be hounded off the national stage.

-There's love involved, we should give them condoms.
+We should give them condoms.

-We certainly shouldn't try to stop it because we can't stop it, but now it's all of a sudden they're pretending they think it's horrible.
+But now it's all of a sudden they're pretending they think it's horrible.

-Uh liberals are pretending that a woman, Palin's daughter, should have had the abortion.
+Liberals are pretending that a woman, Palin's daughter, should have had the abortion.

-And here liberals are now pretending that a woman, Sarah Palin, should have had the abortion, given her down syndrome fetus.
+And here liberals are now pretending that a woman, Sarah Palin, should have had the abortion, given her Down syndrome fetus.

-And liberals are pretending that it is in the national interest and the common good to denounce both of these women for their choices.
+And liberals are pretending that it is in the national interest and the common good to denounce both of these women for their choices to give birth and to give birth and to work outside the home and to get married and to raise a family.

 Liberals are trying to make us believe they believe this.